 The beautiful spring days enhanced with plenty of sunshine are a great time to explore the north end of Kootenay Lake.
 Lost Ledge is the perfect base camp for hiking the trails in the area, paddling the shores or just staring out at the lake.
-Campfires are allowed, firewood is available on site for $7 a generous basket full.
-We will be providing service to Lost Ledge from April 14th – Oct.
-31, 2017.
+Campfires are allowed, firewood is available on site for $10 a generous basket full.
+We will be providing service to Lost Ledge from mid April to the end of October.
 Regular rate $23, Seniors 50%

 Lost Ledge is a small secluded campground with 18 sites situated on the north-western shore of Kootenay Lake, 25 Km (16 miles) north of Kaslo on Hwy.
 31, 5 kms south from Davis Creek Campground.
 Lost Ledge is known for outstanding views of the Purcell mountain range and lakeview sheltered campsites.
 It is popular with anglers and is equipped with a concrete boat launch and parking for boat trailers.